-The Head of Patient Experience, Risk and Legal Services will coordinate the Health Board Risk Register (HBRR) and produce a SBUHB Risk Register Report highlighting the those risks exceeding the Board's risk appetite and the actions being taken to address them.
+The Head of Patient Experience, Risk and Legal Services will coordinate the Health Board Risk Register (HBRR) and produce a SBUHB Risk Register Report highlighting those risks that exceed the Board's risk appetite and the actions being taken to address them.
 The Management Board will oversee and endorse the Health Board Risk Register (HBRR) which will then be reported to the Audit Committee.